 Backup and Recovery

-- 2.after a restore.
+- 2.After a restore.

+Snapshots are retained for the last seven days; hence, recovery is possible for up to a week from the current date.
 You can restore from any snapshot as long as it was created with the same or older MongoDB patch version.

 Warning: If you destroy a MongoDB cluster, all of its snapshots are also deleted.

 MongoDB Enterprise edition supports Offsite Backups, this allows backup data being stored in a location other than the deployed database cluster.